zhongzhuoyao/HCCR-GoogLeNet/README.md

 ========

-This project is about directional feature extraction and HCCR-GoogLeNet CNN architecture.
+This project is about directional feature extraction and HCCR-GoogLeNet CNN architecture definition.

 ========